cloudmesh-community/book/chapters/msg/graphql.md

 ### Type System

-In GraphQL a query is what we request from a graphql server.
-The result will be obtained in structure defined bby a type and schema.
-It means we will know ahead of time what we arre going to get as result, nothing less and nothing more.
-For this to work, the data is often to be assumed structured data.
+In GraphQL a query is what we request from the graphql server.
+The result will be obtained in a structure defined by type and schema.
+It means we will know ahead of time what we are going to get as result, nothing less and nothing more.
+For this to work, the data is often assumed to be structured data.

 Here is how a simple graphQL query would look like